 Participants with COVID-19

-Participants with COVID-19 entering sotrovimab, molnupiravir comparisons should have a serum sample collected after obtaining consent and prior to randomisation in which presence of SARS-CoV-2 antigen and antibodies against it may be tested.
-In addition, a nasal and oropharyngeal swab should be collected in which the level of SARS-CoV-2 viral RNA (and genotyping for resistance markers) will be measured.
+Participants with COVID-19 entering sotrovimab, molnupiravir or Paxlovid comparisons should have a serum sample collected after obtaining consent and prior to randomisation in which presence of SARS-CoV-2 antigen and antibodies against it may be tested.
+In addition, a nasal swab should be collected in which the level of SARS-CoV-2 viral RNA (and genotyping for resistance markers) will be measured.

 Participants with influenza pneumonia

-Participants with influenza pneumonia should have a nasal and oropharyngeal swab collected in which the presence of influenza virus will be measured.
+Participants with influenza pneumonia should have a nasal swab collected in which the presence of influenza virus will be measured.

 Randomised allocation of treatment for COVID-19